 NE 104th St & 172nd Ave NE adjacent to Hartman Park, Redmond High School, and Horace Mann Elementary

 140th Ave NE and NE 74th St near Rose Hill & Stella Schola Middle Schools

 West Lake Sammamish Parkway & NE 36th St at Idylwood Park

 The law in Washington State places a legal obligation on drivers to stop for pedestrians in crosswalks, drivers must come to a complete stop.

 Washington State's crosswalk law (RCW 46.61.235) says:

-A crosswalk is any portion of the road outlined with white paint, or created by reflective pavement markings or a different texture of concrete like brick pavers.
+A crosswalk is any portion of the road outlined with white paint or created by reflective pavement markings or a different texture of concrete-like brick pavers.
 These markings identify the portion of the road that is designated for pedestrian travel and define a "marked" crosswalk.
-It's the preferred, and safest, crossing location for pedestrians, particularly if the crosswalk is enhanced by a traffic signal.
+It is the preferred crossing location for pedestrians, particularly if the crosswalk is enhanced by a traffic signal.
 However, using a crosswalk does not relieve pedestrians from using due care for their own safety.